 Friends who have physical disabilities or severe health problems can request to bring a person (Bahá’í or non-Bahá’í) to help them during their pilgrimage.
 The helper must be 18 years of age or older and physically strong enough to fully assist the pilgrim.
-Full details, including the justification for such a need, must be provided to the Department of Pilgrimage before permission can be granted.
-If permission is given, the person who will accompany the pilgrim will be expected to devote his/her full attention to the care of the pilgrim he/she is accompanying and, if a Bahá’í, will not be subject to the rule under which he would not be able to come for pilgrimage before the lapse of three years.
-Requests to add a helper can be submitted online or by completing the form found in the leaflet entitled “Request to Add a Helper”.
+The reasons for such a need must be provided to the Department of Pilgrimage.
+Furthermore, the person who will accompany the pilgrim will be expected to devote his/her full attention to the care of the pilgrim he/she is accompanying and, if a Bahá’í, will not be subject to the rule under which he would not be able to come for pilgrimage before the lapse of three years.
+Requests to add a helper can be submitted online.